sanovskiy/vokoba/README_EN.md

 # VOKOBA

 ## 1. Alphabet
-The alphabet of the language includes 24 letters.
-Each letter corresponds to one sound.
+The alphabet of the language consists of 23 letters.
+Each letter corresponds to a single sound.
 Ambiguous sounds are avoided.

-### Alphabet and Their Sounds:
+### Alphabet and Pronunciation:

 - **a** /a/
 - **b** /b/